joouha/euporie/docs/pages/getting_started.rst

    url = "https://raw.githubusercontent.com/joouha/euporie-binder/main/euporie-logo.png"
    Image.open(io.BytesIO(urllib.request.urlopen(url).read()))

 Run the :term:`cell`.
 If your terminal supports :term:`terminal graphics` (kitty, iTerm2, WezTerm, foot, recent xterm, etc.) you'll see the image rendered inline.
 If not, euporie will fall back to ANSI art.
-See :doc:`guides/terminal_graphics` for details.
+See :doc:`terminal_graphics` for details.

 Save with :kbd:`Ctrl+S`, then close with :kbd:`Ctrl+W` (or :kbd:`Ctrl+Q` to quit the :term:`app <App>`).